ryanisaacg/auvm/machine/bytecode.md

 Constants can be used in place of source registers, and are denoted with =

 ##Pointers
-Pointers are denoted with a hex string with no R or # prefix.
+Pointers are denoted with a decimal string with a % prefix.

 ##Registers
 Registers are denoted with an 'R'.
 The value of a dereferenced register is represented by R$.